We are currently accepting editorial submissions for consideration.

 The Predictive Analytics Times is the predictive analytics professionals’ premier resource, delivering timely, relevant industry-leading content: articles, videos, events, white papers, and community.
 The only full-scale content portal devoted exclusively to predictive analytics and its commercial deployment, the Predictive Analytics Times has become a standard must-read.
 Professionals at large are compelled to sign up for the email newsletter, and to visit the website often.
 More information about The Predictive Analytics Times.

 The P.A.
-Times has a quickly growing subscription base of 14,000 (as of August 2015).
+Times has a quickly growing subscription base of 14,000.
 The property targets both readers who are less technical (newcomers and management-level), as well as hands-on analytics practitioners.

 Original content.
 Our leading, highlighted content items are original.
 These items are listed first in our periodic email newsletter, appear front and center on the Predictive Analytics Times’ homepage, and are demarcated as “original content.”
 To qualify as original content, your article or other content item must be original work that has not been published elsewhere.
 If you are considering publishing it on your own personal blog, you may do so only two or more weeks after its publication in The Predictive Analytics Times, with linked text “Originally published in The Predictive Analytics Times” linking back to your PAW article.
 You agree not to authorize the publication of the content as “original” in any other property, and that the Predictive Analytics Times’ URL for your piece be the de facto reference for any citation or excerpting of your content item.